-Angela Lisa Fiorini is happy to dance with Ballet Ariel for a second season.
-Here she has performed Spanish in The Nutcracker, Pas de trois in Paquita, and the Autumn Fairy in Cinderella.
-Angela spent the 2014/2015 season cofounding Nashville Dance Initiative professional ballet company in TN.
-Angela spent two seasons with Dance Theatre of Tennessee, performing as Gretel in Hansel & Gretel, Soldier Doll in The Nutcracker, and Cygnets in Swan Lake.
-She received the Ruth DeYoung Kohler Scholarship for Arts Excellence and attended the College Conservatory of Music at the University of Cincinnati, where she graduated in the spring of 2013 with a BFA in Classical Ballet and a Minor in Communication.
-While a student at CCM, Angela Lisa had the opportunity to perform professionally with DTT, Dayton Ballet, and Tevlin Ballet.
-In addition, she spent a season teaching on staff at the Milwaukee Ballet School & Academy.
+Angela Lisa Fiorini is happy to dance with Ballet Ariel for her fourth season, as well as to share her love of Pilates, teaching in the Denver area.
+Angela Lisa spent the 2014/2015 season co-founding Nashville Dance Initiative, a dancer directed professional ballet company.
+She also spent two seasons performing professionally with Dance Theatre of Tennessee in Nashville.
+She received the Ruth DeYoung Kohler Scholarship for Arts Excellence and attended the College-Conservatory of Music at the University of Cincinnati, where she graduated in the spring of 2013 with a BFA in Classical Ballet and a Minor in Communication.
+While a student at CCM, Angela Lisa had the opportunity to perform professionally with Dance Theatre of TN, Dayton Ballet, and Tevlin Ballet.
+In addition, she spent a season teaching on staff at the Milwaukee Ballet School & Academy and training with he company.
 Originally from Wisconsin, Angela Lisa trained on full scholarship with the Milwaukee Ballet Academy after receiving the Schomer Lichtner Award.
 While training with MB, Angela Lisa performed annually in Michael Pink’s The Nutcracker.
-She has also trained with Atlanta Ballet, and American Ballet Theatre while her earliest training began with Pat Keller, Sue Darrow and Jean Wolfmeyer.
+She spent summers training with Atlanta Ballet, American Ballet Theatre and Milwaukee Ballet, while her earliest training began with Pat Keller, Sue Darrow and Jean Wolfmeyer.

 Jessica Mariner is originally from Chicago, IL.
 She began dancing at an early age and trained at Dmitri Roudnev School of Ballet, Salt Creek Ballet and at the Studio Company of Ballet Chicago.
 While a student, she was given the opportunity to perform exciting ballets such as Serenade, Concerto Barocco, and Giselle.
 She then continued her education at the University of Utah, obtaining a B.F.A in Ballet Performance.
 While at the university, she danced with the performing company Utah Ballet.
 After graduation, she began her professional career dancing as an apprentice with Ballet Nebraska and then joined Missouri Ballet Theatre as a company artist performing corps de ballet and soloist roles in Nutcracker, Cinderella and new contemporary works.
-Jessica is very excited to be joining Ballet Ariel this season.
+Since joining Ballet Ariel, Jessica has had the opportunity to be a demi-soloist in La Fille Mal Gardee, Stepsister in Cinderella, Diamond Fairy in Sleeping Beauty as well as several other featured roles.
+She is very excited to be returning for her third season at Ballet Ariel.

 Jose Mario Chicas Chanduvi was born in Montreal, QC and moved to Plattsburgh NY in 1997.
 Jose has always had a desire to dance.
 At the age of seven he began training and performing as a dancer with the Langlois Racine Dance School; beginning with tap, jazz and ballroom.
 In the summer of 2006 he began his training in ballet with the Adirondack Dance Company where he has been in several productions such as The Degas Ballet, Swan Lake, Les Patineurs, Snow White, The Little Mermaid and more.
 He has also been in The Nutcracker for the North Country Ballet Ensamble dancing roles such as The Nutcracker, Mouse Major, Russian, Chinese and Party Dad.
 Jose graduated from Plattsburgh High School in the spring of 2009, going on to attend Genesee Community College, where he later became a Choreographer for the Genesee Cheer and Dance teams.
 Jose was also named Solo National Grand Champion in the U.S finals in Myrtle Beach, SC in the dance category while attending GCC.
 Jose has also trained at Steps On Broadway in New York City, Royal Dance Theatre in Buffalo NY and has learned more dance styles such Modern, Contemporary and Acro.
 Jose moved to Colorado this year and is excited to join Ballet Ariel as a company member for his first season.